 The SSHF operates within the framework provided by the OCHA Operational Handbook for Country-based Pooled Funds (CBPFs), which describe the set of rules that apply to all CBPFs worldwide.
 The Operational Manual for South Sudan issued by the HC further describes the governance arrangements, objectives, allocation modalities and accountability mechanisms of the HPF, as well as details the roles and responsibilities of the stakeholders involved.

 The UNDP Multi-Partner Trust Fund Office in New York serves as the Administrative Agent.
 The Administrative Agent receives contributions from donors, disburses funds upon decision of the Humanitarian Coordinator to the respective Participating UN Organisations, and provides related financial reports and statements.
 Participating UN Organisations assume full financial and programmatic accountability for the funds disbursed to them, use the funds to undertake approved projects, and provide related narrative and financial reports.

-The UNDP Country Office in South Sudan serves as the Managing Agent to channel funds to NGO partners.
-Funds for NGO projects are first disbursed by the Multi-Partner Trust Fund Office to the UNDP Country Office in South Sudan, for subsequent disbursement to NGOs.
+The OCHA Country Office in South Sudan serves as the Managing Agent to channel funds to NGO partners.
+Upon decision of the Humanitarian Coordinator, funds for NGO projects are first disbursed by the Multi-Partner Trust Fund Office to OCHA HQ for subsequent disbursement to NGOs.

 Operational Manual 2021 and Guidance